The Balmar Smartgauge

-I found it quite interesting that while trying to find the actual capacity of some of the used lead acid batteries the Smart Gauge was already accurate by the second cycle and I was on my third complete discharge capacity test before finding an accurate new 20 hour rating for the battery to test it at.
+I found it quite interesting that, while trying to find the actual capacity of some of the used lead acid batteries, the Smartgauge was already accurate by the second cycle and I was on my third complete discharge capacity test before finding an accurate new 20 hour rating for the battery to test it.

 What does that mean?

-- It tracks the voltage of the battery bank up to 1500 times per second and over time learns bank behavior, WITH NO HUMAN INTERVENTION or COMPLICATED PROGRAMING!
-As time goes on it gets smarter and smarter and more and more accurate.
-This is GOOD!
+- It tracks the voltage of the battery bank up to 1500 times per second and over time learns bank behavior, with no human intervention & no complicated programming.
+As time goes on it gets more and more accurate.
+This is good!

-- It needs a good three to four cycles for it to hone in on SOC and the longer it remains connected the smarter and more accurate it gets.
+- It needs a good three to four deep-cycles for it to hone in on SoC.
+The longer it remains connected the more accurate it gets.
 I attempted 5-8 cycles on each bank beyond the capacity tests.